minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('bag' in this case) products | The products inside cart which you want us to track.
+products | The products inside cart which you want us to track.

 ### Items